Priyanshu-rajput-01/faceShield_detector/README.md

  `main.py`<br> `FaceShield_detector.ipynb`<br>
  The model is ready to use in two enviornments local as well as google collab

+## How to contribute
+ - Step 1.
+Open a Issue related to the topic you want to contribute (For example - Styling, Code refactoring,updating readme,etc)
+ - Step 2.
+Wait for the confirmation
+ - Step 3.
+Fork the repository
+ - Step 4.
+Create a brach and make the changes
+ - Step 5.
+Publish a PR with the new brach to the main brach of Upstream

 ## Acknowledgements

 * [Google/mediapipe](https://github.com/google/mediapipe) for training data.